 - Changes in blood sugar levels (or complications with diabetes medications)

-I recommend eating plenty of omega-3 foods and also supplementing in most cases.
-Through a combination of both, my advice is to make sure you’re getting at least 1,000 milligrams a day of EPA/DHA and about 4,000 milligrams of total omega-3s (ALA/EPA/DHA combined).
+- Through a combination of foods and supplements, be sure you get at least 1,000 milligrams a day of EPA/DHA daily and about 4,000 milligrams of total omega-3s (ALA/EPA/DHA combined).

 - Atlantic Mackerel